Krillh/Airzlinshire/Gvar/Old Gvar.md

 ## Phrases
 In Gvar, there isn't really a concept of phrases.
 The different sections of a clause are usually marked with words, particles, or suffixes.
 The only things to note are that adjectives come before the word (or group of words) they modify.
 ## Putting Together a Sentence
-When making a sentence, you start with a subject.
+When making a clause, you start with a subject.
 This is the person, place, thing, or idea that you want to describe.
 After that, you add the subject marker /e/.
 Now you need a verb, something that the subject is doing.
 If it is a reflexive verb, end it with the particle /oe/, otherwise end it with /o/.
 If the verb is not reflexive, you need an object.
+This can be nearly anything, including another clause.
+If the object is not direct, you must use a preposition before it.
+You may add as many prepositions and objects as you like.
+Then, if you wish, you may add a conjunction and start a dependent clause.
+This is the same process as the independent clause now.

+Examples: